Kazhuu/asm2cfg/README.md

 ## Usage as Standalone

-Pip will install `asm2cfg` command-line tool that can be used as a standalone program with the same functionality as from GDB but with external files.
+This method can be used with assembly files saved from ouput of objdump and GDB disassembly.
+Pip installation will come with `asm2cfg` command-line tool for this purpose.

 To use as standalone script you first need to dump assembly from GDB or objdump to the file which is explained below.